IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 ## Create an ACL for an object

 A `PUT` issued to an object with the proper parameters creates an access control list (ACL) for that object.
-Access control lists allow for granting different sets of permissions to different storage accounts using the account's ID, or by using a pre-made ACL.
+Access control lists grant different sets of permissions to different storage accounts by using the account's ID, or by using a pre-made ACL.

 Credentials are generated for each storage account, not for individual users.
 As such, ACLs do not have the ability to restrict or grant access to a specific user, only to a storage account.
 However, `public-read-write` allows any other storage account to access the resource, as well as the general public.